CoderJackLiu/UE5EditorExtension/README.md

 # UEPluginsDev

 ## Introduction

-This project is a collection of editor extension tools, aimed at enhancing the efficiency and automation of asset import and editor operations.
+This project is a collection of editor extension tools, aimed at extending the Unreal Engine to meet more personalized editor usage needs and gain a deeper understanding of the Unreal Engine editor source code.
+The project has multiple branches, each containing different editor extension functions, allowing you to choose the appropriate branch according to your needs.

 ## Features